inclusive-design/wecount.inclusivedesign.ca/src/collections/views/ensuring-equitable-outcomes-from-automated-hiring-processes-an-update.md

 author: Antranig Basman
 date: 2022-11-21T23:59:53.363Z
 picture: /uploads/odd-3.png
-excerpt: Since I wrote in February about the ODD's initiatives in investigating bias in algorithmic hiring processes, and seeking more inclusive alternatives, we have received a disappointing response from our corporate partners on this project.
-I am writing again, considering this problem in the context of corporate apologies for technological practice, and initiatives such as data feminism which seek to transfer power from privileged groups to those at the margins of society.
-We hear a clear and resonant theme working with people with disabilities in our community - that they feel excluded from hiring processes as the result of automated systems, and that they demand visibility and insight into the nature of these algorithms.
-We continue to work with them to amplify their voices and achieve the justice that they deserve.
+excerpt: Since he wrote in February about the ODD's initiatives in investigating bias in algorithmic hiring processes, and seeking more inclusive alternatives, how we have received a disappointing response from their corporate partners on this project.
+For this article, Antranig is considering this problem in the context of corporate apologies for technological practice and initiatives such as data feminism that seek to transfer power from privileged groups to those at the margins of society.
 tags:
   - ODD
 ---